hacs/documentation/documentation/publish/start.md

 description: "General"
 ---

-For your repository to be added there are a few criteria that need to be met.
+For your repository to be added there are several criterias that need to be met.

 - [General requirements](#general-requirements)
 - [Integration requirements](integration) for integrations.